trannguyenhung011086/resume-analyzer/README.md

 ## Frontend (apps/frontend)

 _TODO_
-Frontend will be a simple HTML web page, on which we will render a form where the user can provide questions and click the "Get answer!" button.
+Frontend will be a HTML web page, on which we will render a form where the user can provide questions and click the "Get answer!" button.
 Once we get the answer from OpenAI using the PDF document, we will render the answer on the web page with a button to copy the answer to the clipboard.

 ## Deployment